magnetikonline/sass-boilerplate/README.md

 ```

 Note:
-- The width argument passed to `retinaImage()` is optional, will default to 100% (`background-size: 100%`) if not given.
+- The width argument passed to `retinaImage()` is optional, will default to 100% (`background-size: 100%`) if not defined.
-- This is typically what you want if the background image is to span the full width of the element, allowing the browser to determine the natural scaled height (matching the aspect ratio).
+- A `100%` width is _usually_ suitable if the image is to span the full background width of the element, allowing the browser to determine a scaled height keeping the aspect ratio.
 - Providing a specific width is (typically) only needed for CSS spriting tasks.

-Also included is `retinaOnly()` for arbitrary CSS style rules:
+Also included is `retinaOnly()` for arbitrary CSS style blocks:
 ```scss
 @import 'retina';